 She is a specialists in complex stakeholder engagement and management leading major M&A transaction and business transformation projects, and has strong capital market experience working on more than 50 IPOs and RTOs and hundreds of secondary capital raisings.

-Rebecca is CEO and Executive Director of consulting firm WE Buchan, NED of Outcomes Australia, and Advisory Board member of Gillian Fox Leadership.
+Rebecca is Executive Vice President of consulting firm WE Buchan, NED of Outcomes Australia, and Advisory Board member of Gillian Fox Leadership.